-For self-employed individuals who claim they do not to file tax returns, The PHACOC will obtain a completed copy of IRS Form 4506-T to verify that no return has been filed.
+For self-employed individuals who claim they do not have to file tax returns, the PHA will obtain a completed copy of IRS Form 4506-T to verify that no return has been filed.

-For those employed in "gig employment" (i.e., those in formal agreements with ondemand companies such as Uber, Lyft, or DoorDash), the PHACOC -will provide a format for the individual to declare their income and expenses.
-The PHACOC will also review the printed statement of monthly income from the applicable app for all hours worked and pay received as well as the Schedule C of the individual's tax return and the corresponding IRS Form 1099 or 1099k.
+For those employed in "gig employment" (i.e., those in formal agreements with ondemand companies such as Uber, Lyft, or DoorDash), the PHA will provide a format for the individual to declare their income and expenses.
+The PHA will also review the printed statement of monthly income from the applicable app for all hours worked and pay received as well as Schedule C of the individual's tax return and the corresponding IRS Form 1099 or 1099k.

-The PHACOC -will provide a format for any person who is unable to provide such a statement to record income and expenses for the coming year.
+The PHA will provide a format for any person who is unable to provide such a statement to record income and expenses for the coming year.
 The business owner/self-employed person will be required to submit the information requested and to certify to its accuracy at all future reexaminations.
+At any reexamination the PHA may request documents that support submitted financial statements such as manifests, appointment books, cash books, or bank statements.